 Typical German festival foods are served, including spanferkel, or spit-roasted young pig, and rollbraten, sliced roast pork on a Kaiser roll.
 It takes place in a large pavilion in Heidelberg Park.

 Sept.
-21, 28 and Oct.
-5, Oktoberfest in Lake Villa, Ill.
+20 and 27 and Oct.
+4, Oktoberfest in Lake Villa, Ill.
 This indoor-outdoor festival on three Saturdays in Chicago's far northern suburbs is sponsored by the American Aid Society of German Descendants at the German/American Cultural Center.

 © Beth Gauper